-Principle Implementation each manager is managing on behalf of the Fund as at 30 June; our New Zealand external investment mandates and their underlying portfolio companies; our internal mandates; our direct investments, where the information is not commercially sensitive; and our return expectations for the next financial year.
+Principle Implementation benchmark and to our long-term performance expectation of New Zealand Treasury Bills plus 2.8% p.a. over time; the value added to the Fund by active management; the external managers we have engaged (and terminated); the strategies and asset classes relevant to each; and the value of the assets each manager is managing on behalf of the Fund as at 30 June; our internal mandates; all of our holdings in listed equities; our New Zealand external investment mandates and their underlying portfolio companies; our direct investments, where the information is not commercially sensitive; and our return expectations for the next financial year.
 Our Annual Reports contain the first four reports.
 The next three are available on our website here .
 Our annual Statement of Performance Expectations contains the final report.
 Links to both documents are provided in our responses to previous GAPPs.
 In our Statements of Intent we set out our equilibrium expectations of the Reference Portfolio as the basis for expected Fund returns over 1, 10 and 20 year periods.
-On a quarterly basis we report to the New Zealand Minister of Finance, and to The Treasury: • absolute performance of the Fund relative to the Reference Portfolio and to New Zealand Treasury Bills; • the value added to the Fund by active management including a breakdown of the drivers of value add; • notable investment activities; and • other contextual and operational activity of note.
-Quarterly reports provided to Treasury also include a detailed breakdown of performance by asset class.
+On a quarterly basis we report to the New Zealand Minister of Finance, and to the Treasury: absolute performance of the Fund relative to the Reference Portfolio and to New Zealand Treasury Bills; the value added to the Fund by active management including a breakdown of the drivers of value add; notable investment activities; and other contextual and operational activity of note.
 Investment performance information since inception, and over the last one, five and ten year periods, is updated on our website on a monthly basis here .
-Each year we measure and publish the carbon footprint of the NZ Super Fund's portfolio based on its carbon emissions intensity and its exposure to fossil fuel reserves.
+As stated above, each year we measure and publish the carbon footprint of the NZ Super Fund's portfolio based

+Principle Implementation on its carbon emissions intensity and its exposure to fossil fuel reserves.
 The carbon footprint tracks our performance against our whole-of-Fund carbon reduction targets.
-More information is available
+More information is available here.

-Principle Implementation In 2020 we published our first report against the final recommendations of the Taskforce on Climate-related Financial Disclosures.
-The report can be found here .
 24. A process of regular review of the implementation of the GAPP should be engaged in by or on behalf of the SWF.
-We self-assess our implementation of the Santiago Principles at least biennially.
-This is the tenth such self-assessment since September 2009.
-Copies of each such self-assessment are available here .
-We note external reviews of our implementation of the Santiago Principles have generally been positive.
+We self-assess our implementation of the Santiago Principles annually.
+Copies of each such self- assessment are available here.
+We note external reviews of our implementation of the Santiago Principles have been positive.
 Copies of these reviews are available through the same link.
 Since 2016 we have also engaged EY to provide an independent limited assurance report on our self-assessment.
 EY's report is also available on our website.